uvadlc/uvadlc_practicals_2020/assignment_1/1_mlp_cnn/README.md

 ### Assignment update on 02.11.2020:
-Correction in Figure 1 and clarification of Question 4 a).
+Correction in Figure 1 and clarification of Question 4 a), moved ELU description to Question 1.2.